mdkramerica/AIPicPickCursor/RATING_SYSTEM.md

 - Average face quality (20% of quality score)

 ### Example
-Given these photos:
+Given these photos from a 6-person group:
-- **Photo A:** 3/4 eyes open, quality score 90
+- **Photo A:** 6 faces detected, 5/6 eyes open, quality score 85
-- **Photo B:** 4/4 eyes open, quality score 75
+- **Photo B:** 6 faces detected, 6/6 eyes open, quality score 75
-- **Photo C:** 4/4 eyes open, quality score 80
+- **Photo C:** 6 faces detected, 6/6 eyes open, quality score 80
+- **Photo D:** 4 faces detected, 4/4 eyes open, quality score 95 ❌ *Excluded (not in consensus)*

-**Winner: Photo C** (4/4 eyes open with highest quality score among tied photos)
+**Winner: Photo C** (in consensus group, 6/6 eyes open with highest quality score)

+This ensures the selected photo:
+1. Includes everyone (or nearly everyone) in the group
-This ensures the selected photo prioritizes everyone looking at the camera with eyes open, then optimizes for smiles and overall quality.
+2. Prioritizes everyone looking at the camera with eyes open
+3. Optimizes for smiles and overall quality

 ## Face Detection Limitations